python-webuntis/python-webuntis/docs/quickstart.rst

     - **The API is read-only.** And there's nothing you can do about it.

     - **The API documentation does not explain the purpose of some methods.**
       So i can't do a much better job at it.
+If you want to read the official documentation: please ask the untis support.

-    - **Different schools, different rules.** It is not neccessary that schools enter information about, for example, a teacher, in the correct format.
+    - **Different schools, different rules.** It is not necessary that schools enter information about, for example, a teacher, in the correct format.
       It might happen that a school abuses the name field of a teacher to just write the teacher's initials in it.
 Testing is the only sane way out of